tahoe-lafs/zfec/zfec/README.txt

 The output from fec_encode() is the requested set of secondary blocks which are written into output buffers provided by the caller.

+Note that this fec_encode() is a "low-level" API in that it requires the input data to be provided in a set of memory buffers of exactly the right sizes.
+If you are starting instead with a single buffer containing all of the data then please see easyfec.py's "class Encoder" as an example of how to split a single large buffer into the appropriate set of input buffers for fec_encode().
+If you are starting with a file on disk, then please see filefec.py's encode_file_stringy_easyfec() for an example of how to read the data from a file and pass it to "class Encoder".
+The Python interface provides these higher-level operations, as does the Haskell interface.
+If you implement functions to do these higher-level tasks in other languages than Python or Haskell, then please send a patch to zfec-dev@allmydata.org so that your API can be included in future releases of zfec.

 fec_decode() takes as input an array of k pointers, where each pointer points to a buffer containing a block.
 There is also a separate input parameter which is an array of blocknums, indicating the blocknum of each of the blocks which is